 Supernova is the name of the national selection format they use to choose their entry.
 On February 26th, four acts competed in the Supernova, which was won by Triana Park.

-- FYR Macedonia: Jana Burčeska – Song to be announced later
+- FYR Macedonia: Jana Burčeska – Dance Alone

 She was internally chosen to represent her country at the 2017 Eurovvision Song Contest.
 The broadcaster invited everyone to submit potential songs for her until the 25th of December.

 Claudia lived up to the expectations as one of the favourites to represent her country at the 2017 Eurovision Song Contest.
 She won the national final MESC on the 18th of February with the song Breathlessly.
 Claudia’s brother Fabrizio represented Malta twice at Eurovision.

 - Moldova: SunStroke Project – Hey Mamma

 O Melodie Pentru Europa is the name of the selection format used in Moldova.
 Through an open submission and live auditions, a semi-final took place on the 24th of February, and the final the next day, the 25th when SunStroke Project won.

 - Montenegro: Slavko Kalezić – Space

 National broadcaster RTCG intanally selected 31 year old actor and singer Slavko Kalezić to represent them at the 2017 Eurovision Song Contest.
 There song is titled Space, but it hasn’t yet been released.